 For prophylaxis of malaria: For adults, the recommended dose is 100 mg daily.
-For children over 8 years of age, the recommended dose is 2 mg/kg given once daily up to the adult dose.
 Prophylaxis should begin 1-2 days before travel to the malarious area.
 Prophylaxis should be continued daily during travel in the malarious area and for 4 weeks after the traveler leaves the malarious area.